 Recommendation: We recommend that management enhance its financial closing procedures in the current year so that it captures the types of activities that were not fully recorded during the fiscal year 2024 closing.
 As part of the process, management should evaluate all fiscal year 2024 post-closing and audit adjustments to ensure that procedures and controls are in place to properly identify and record similar entries in the future, on a timely basis.

-SCHEDULE OF FINDINGS AND RECOMMENDATIONS - CONTINUED YEAR ENDED JUNE 30, 2024
+(A Component Unit of the State of Delaware) SCHEDULE OF FINDINGS AND RECOMMENDATIONS - CONTINUED YEAR ENDED JUNE 30, 2024

 Reference Number: 2024-001 - Continued

 Views of Responsible Officials and Planned Corrective Actions:

 1. Management acknowledges the auditor's observation.